aerogear/aerogear.org/docs/specs/aerogear-push-messages/index.markdown

 ##### SimplePush

 For SimplePush an extra ```simple-push``` object is provided.
 This key is only used for SimplePush variants (similar to broadcast case).
-However _HERE_ we use an object to send (selective) different versions to different channels.
+However, _HERE_ we use an object to send (selective) different versions to different channels.